surniaulula/wpsso-rrssb/readme.txt

 = 1.4.26-b.1 =

-(2017/11/01) Refactored the post cache clearing filter for WPSSO v3.48.0.
+(2017/11/01) Fixed clearing of the social sharing shortcode cache transient on post/page update.
+Refactored the post cache clearing filter for WPSSO v3.48.0.

 = 1.4.25 =